-Yet, the preservation of parsimony is questionable in modern modelling tools, with distributed or semi-distributed structures and, thus, with large number of parameters for representing the spatial heterogeneities of both basin characteristics and forcing data.
-Similar difficulties arise when hydrological models are coupled with water management schemes, to provide forecasts of inflows and abstractions at multiple sites (Efstratiadis et al., 2008).
-Distributed schemes are founded on small-scale physics, which, in theory, allows for getting all parameter values from field data, thus avoiding calibration effort.
-However, the lack of extended field measurements when dealing with real systems, in addition to scale-compatibility problems, leads to an intermediate strategy, aiming to optimize a small portion of parameters, while the rest of them are approximated on the basis of known properties of the basin (e.g. Refsgaard, 1997; Muleta & Nicklow, 2005).
-On the other hand, semi-distributed models are by nature conceptual, thus involving much more free variables to calibrate, if compared to analogous schemes with lumped or semi-lumped parameterization (Ajami et al., 2004).
+Yet, the preservation of parsimony is questionable in modern modelling tools with distributed or semi-distributed structures and, thus, with a large number of parameters for representing the spatial heterogeneities of both basin characteristics and forcing data.
+Similar difficulties arise when hydrological models are coupled with water management schemes to provide forecasts of inflows and abstractions at multiple sites (Efstratiadis et al., 2008).
+Distributed schemes are founded on small-scale physics, which, in theory, would allow for obtaining all parameter values from field data, thus avoiding calibration effort.
+However, the idea that the natural heterogeneity could be modelled without calibration based on field measurements of physically meaningful properties in a detailed spatial scale is fundamentally flawed and unrealistic.
+For this reason, some modellers employ an intermediate strategy, aiming to optimize a small portion of parameters, while the rest of them are approximated on the basis of known properties of the basin (e.g. Refsgaard, 1997; Muleta & Nicklow, 2005).
+In contrast, semi-distributed models